-- 8.1.
-Support townhouses or rowhouses on properties fronting onto and directly accessing 208 Street and on streets intersecting with 208 Street.
-Townhouses and rowhouses are not allowed on cul-de-sacs. - 9.2.
+- 9.1.
+Support townhouses or rowhouses on properties fronting onto and directly accessing 208 Street & near major intersections. - 9.2.
 Require City lane access where ground-oriented developments front onto 208 Street and major intersections, or where there is existing lane access. - 9.2.1 Direct lane access to local roads where possible. - 9.2.2 Permit temporary lane access to 208 Street for mid-block assemblies; these temporary accesses are required to be closed when lane access to local roads are completed through further assembly and redevelopment of properties fronting 208 Street. - 9.3.
 Support du/tri/quad-plex development on properties adjoining cul-de-sacs. - 9.4.
 Support townhouses or row houses on cul de sacs if all properties fronting cul de sacs are assembled together and consolidated with a closed cul-desac road right of way to create a single redevelopment parcel.

 - 9.5.
-Support townhouses, row houses and/or du/tri/quad-plexes along the east side of 208 Street, between 50A & 48 Avenue and the west side of 208th between 51B & 48 Avenue. - 9.5.1 On double-fronting lots encourage sensitive and attractive groundoriented site plans and designs that minimize the appearance of garage entries and the number of garage entries and driveways directly accessing the lower order street. - 9.6.
+Support townhouses, row houses and/or du/tri/quad-plexes along the east side of 208 Street, between 50A & 48 Avenue and the west side of 208th between 51B & 48 Avenue. - 4.5.1 On double-fronting lots encourage sensitive and attractive groundoriented site plans and designs that minimize at the appearance of garage entries and the number of garage entries and driveways directly accessing the lower order street. - 9.6.
 Encourage attractive and sensitive designs for ground-oriented developments facing public parks. - 9.7.
-Wherever possible, as redevelopment occurs: - 9.7.1 retain mature trees along the 208 Street frontage; and, - 9.7.2 plant additional new trees between City sidewalks and new buildings along the 208 Street frontage to complement new street trees. - 9.8.
-Support mixed-use development, involving townhouses and neighbourhoodscale commercial uses (including child care), at the northwest corner of 208 Street and 48 Avenue.
-Drive-thru and gas station uses are prohibited.
+Wherever possible, retain mature trees along the 208 Street frontage as redevelopment occurs. - 9.8.
+Support mixed-use retail & townhouse development at the northwest corner of 208 Street and 48 Avenue.